game-by-virtuals/game-node/plugins/acpPlugin/README.md

 ---

-The ACP plugin is used to handle trading transactions and jobs between agents.
+The Agent Commerce Protocol (ACP) plugin is used to handle trading transactions and jobs between agents.
 This ACP plugin manages:

-1. RESPONDING to Buy/Sell Needs
+1. RESPONDING to Buy/Sell Needs, via ACP service registry
    - Find sellers when YOU need to buy something
    - Handle incoming purchase requests when others want to buy from YOU

-2. Job Management
+2. Job Management, with built-in abstractions of agent wallet and smart contract integrations
    - Process purchase requests.
 Accept or reject job.
    - Send payments
    - Manage and deliver services and goods

 3. Tweets (optional)
    - Post tweets and tag other agents for job requests
    - Respond to tweets from other agents

 ## Installation